Skillshot/golang-dev-with-clouds-test/README.md

 The `CoinbasePinger` CRD and the operator are created using the Kubebuilder (https://book.kubebuilder.io/).

 Whenever `CoinbasePinger` custom resource (CR) is created or updated, the operator validates the `spec` fields and a controller reconciles the state: it creates or updates a Kubernetes `CronJob` that runs every `spec.interval`.
-The application executed by the `CronJob` pings the Coinbase API endpoint: `https://api.coinbase.com/v2/{spec.endpoint}` and updates the `CoinbasePinger` CR `status` according to a result.
+The application executed by the `CronJob` pings the Coinbase API endpoint: `https://api.coinbase.com/v2/{spec.endpoint}` and attaches results to a labels of a POD on which it is executed.

+The `CoinbasePinger` operator watches the PODs created by the `CronJob` and updates the `CoinbasePinger` CR `status` according to a result that is found in POD labels.

 When `CoinbasePinger` CR is deleted, the `CronJob` is deleted as well.